ChazWinterYT/Minesweeper/README.md

 One way to do that is to just make programs.
 So here we are.
 A Minesweeper (Chazsweeper!) clone.

 ## How to play
+You can play in a web browser without sound at this link: https://replit.com/@chaz4/Minesweeper-1

+It takes a while to load the first time.
+Please be patient.

-For now, the only way to play it is to clone the repo and run start() (or main) in com.chazwinter.minesweeper.MinesweeperApplication. <br>
+For now, the only way to play it with sound, is to clone the repo and run start() (or main) in com.chazwinter.minesweeper.MinesweeperApplication. <br>
 ./gradlew run in the terminal works too.<br>
 I tried for HOURS to make an exe and dmg file.
 But every time I fixed one issue, a new one popped up.
 I finally got fed up and stopped trying.<br>
 Maybe someone smarter than me can tell me what I'm doing wrong, or clone the repo and make the executables for me.<br>